 (For immediate release, allowed to reprint this article unlimited but only without changes.)

-Ever dreamed to have an infinite amount of money?
+Can one have an infinite amount of money?

-While price is yet low, purchasing even a small amount (and big too) of tokens may turn out to be profitable.
+While the price is yet low, purchasing even a small amount (and big too) of tokens may turn out to be profitable.

 The website is released open source.
 Among other things need to add search and categorization, as well as better Web design.

 Contact information: Victor Porton, firstname.lastname@example.org